 Before you can apply at a U.S. Embassy or Consulate for an F-1 student visa, you must first apply to and be accepted by a Student and Exchange Visitor Information System (SEVIS) approved school.
 Lingua Language Center is approved by U.S. Federal law to enroll non-immigrant foreign students in the school’s Intensive English Program.

 How to apply for an F-1 student visa

 There are several steps to apply for an F-1 student visa.
 The order of these steps and how you complete them may vary at the U.S. Embassy or Consulate where you apply.
 Please consult the instructions available on the embassy or consulate website where you intend to apply at the U. S. Department of State’s website.

 Please note that being accepted by a school does not guarantee that you will be granted a student visa but it will put on the path towards obtaining a student visa.
 After you are accepted at Lingua, we will send you the I-20 form, which you will need in order to obtain an F-1 Student Visa.
 As part of the student visa process, you will need to show that you have sufficient financial resources (scholarships, sponsorships, loans, grants, subsidies, family or personal resources) available to pay for your studies and living expenses.

 Before you can be issued a student visa, you must have a current passport from your home country, and it is your responsibility to make sure this passport stays valid throughout your stay in the United States.
 If your visa is due to expire during your stay in the US, you must apply for an extension to keep it valid.

-For additional information, questions about fees for student visas and the experience of studying in the USA, please visit the website Education USA: Your 5 steps to US study sponsored by the United States Department of State.
+For additional information, questions about fees for student visas and the experience of studying in the USA, please visit these websites sponsored by the United States Department of State.